archive

 Presupposition # 19 – Global Prejudice Index

 Richard Florida the author of ‘The rise of the creative class’ has together with his colleagues put together a Global Prejudice Index which one can think is just another index and ranking – however there are some conclusions in their work that is worth considering.
 In this article ‘The high price of prejudice’ in The Atlantic, Richard Florida goes deeper into it .
 By asking the following questions: Is the city or area where you live a good place or not a good place to live for regarding: Religious minorities, Ethnic and racial minorities, Gays and lesbians & Immigrants from foreign countries, the index has been compiled.
-One can argue about how they’ve put the index together (it’s funny to rank prejudices since the respondents preconceived ideas is the foundation for the results…) however the conclusions and the implication of them are really remarkable
+One can argue about how they’ve put the index together (it’s funny to rank prejudices since the respondents preconceived ideas is the foundation for the results…) however the conclusions and the implication of them are really remarkable.
+According To Mr Florida – prejudice is not just morally dishonorable, it’s also bad for the economy.

 So, Which are your main prejudices?
 Which of them assist you, in reaching what you strive for?
 Which of them are obstacles for you?